Goodwill Hawaii to open multiple new locations this year

 HONOLULU (KHON2) — If you like thrifting then you’ll be excited to know that Goodwill Hawaii will be opening the doors of its newest store and donation center in Windward Oahu.

-The long-standing nonprofit chain said the public is invited to attend the grand opening for the Goodwill Kaneohe Store and Donation Center in the beginning of October.
-On the day of the opening there will be gift card giveaways for the first 100 thifters in line (must be 18 years or older).
+The long-standing nonprofit chain said the public is invited to attend the grand opening of the Goodwill Kaneohe Store and Donation Center.
+On the day of the celebration, there will be gift card giveaways for the first 100 thrifters in line (must be 18 years or older).

 Check out more news from around Hawaii